The Yoast SEO readability analysis: methodological choices explained

-In Yoast SEO, you’ll find readability checks which will help you making your text easy to read.
-Here we’ll explain the choices we made while developing all these checks.
+In Yoast SEO, you’ll find readability checks to help you make your text easy to read.
+Here, we’ll explain our choices while developing all these checks.
 What was our methodology, why did we include these checks in the readability analysis?
 And how did we set them up?

 Want to know if the readability analysis works in your language?
 It’s available in these languages now.